Self Advocacy - 5 Reasons this Skill Should be Taught

 - Speaking up for yourself: When accommodations are overlooked or require adjustments, it is important for students to feel comfortable communicating their concerns to school personnel as well as to their parents or guardians.

-- Knowledge of school support personnel: Knowing the people and places to go to when assistance is required is vital for students that require services.
+- Knowledge of school support personnel: Knowing the people and places to go to when assistance is required is vital for students who require services.

 How Can Struggling Students Get Academic Services?